 Exercise 3: RIDERLOG EXs

-Opal data is provided containing records of location of tap on and tap off in NSW by time (15 min interval) mode of public transport, weekday, etc. Write a code to perform the tasks below, adding comments along your code, indicating tasks being performed and results obtained.
+Opal data is provided containing records of location of tap on and tap off in NSW by time (15 min interval) mode of public transport, weekday, etc. Write code to perform the tasks below, adding comments along your code, indicating tasks being performed.
+Run the code and save the notebook with the outputs shown.
+Add markdown cells to explain the outputs.

 Load this file in your Jupyter notebook and answer the following questions:

 3a.
-How many records (rows) and attributes (columns) this dataset has?
+How many records (rows) and attributes (columns) does this dataset have?

 3b.
-Visualise the top records of this dataset, to understand the attributes available.
+Visualise the first few records of this dataset, to understand the attributes available.

 3c.
-Print the list of unique Modes of transport in the dataset.
+Print the list of unique modes of transport in the dataset.

 3d.
-How trips are distributed by day of the week?
+How are trips distributed by day of the week?

 3e.
-Show results of 3d as a bar chart.
+Plot the results of question 3d as a bar chart.

 3f.
-How many trips are made weekly in NSW by mode of transport?
+How many trips are made weekly in NSW by each mode of transport?

 3g.
 Make a pie chart of your result for question 3f.

 What else using conditional and loop?????

+Could do a for loop through the data…hmmm but why….

 import numpy as np